plp13/qman/src/qman.1.md

   running locally and within a desktop environment (not when using SSH).

 **NOTE 2**
-: Some terminals may report cursor position inaccurately, causing difficulties with clicking and dragging.
+: Some terminals may report the cursor position inaccurately, causing difficulties with clicking and dragging.

 # OPTIONS
 The program accepts the following non-argument options:

 **-n, \-\-index**
 : Show a list of all manual pages on the system, together with their sections and short descriptions.
-(This is the default behavior, if the program is launched with no command-line options and no arguments.)
+(This is the default behavior when the program is launched with no command-line options and no arguments.)

 **-k, \-\-apropos** _regexp_ ...